gilbarbara/git-rev-webpack-plugin/README.md

 ##  Options

+You can customize the commands and the path.

 - `branchCommand`: The git command to get the branch.
   Defaults to: `rev-parse --abbrev-ref HEAD`
 - `hashCommand`: The git command to get the commit short hash.